prisamuel/prisamuel.github.io/README.md

+# Personal Blog site

+This site is published at https://prisamuel.github.io/

-# Blog using Jekyll and So Simple theme from https://github.com/mmistakes/so-simple-theme
+This site is built using Jekyll and So Simple theme from https://github.com/mmistakes/so-simple-theme

 To run the blog locally